 “The Fisher family had strong connections with the church and both Dr Frederick and Dr Reginald were Churchwardens.
 The family acquired and tended the village garden and gave the gates”.

 Dr Fisher (RAMC) and his brother Mortimer (Captain, 1st West Yorkshire Regiment (Prince of Wales’ Own)), the Sons of Dr Frederick and Mrs Clara Fisher, both fought in the First World War.
-Sadly, Mortimer was killed in action in France (Aisne) on 20 September 1914, aged 31 and is remembered at La Ferte-Sous-Jouarre Memorial and on the village memorial, but has no known grave.
+Sadly, Mortimer was killed in action in France (Aisne) on 20 September 1914, aged 31.
+He is remembered at La Ferte-Sous-Jouarre Memorial and on the village memorial, but has no known grave.
 Reginald was wounded in the same battle but survived the war and became the village’s much respected Doctor.

 Dr Frederick Fisher lived at Little Hayes in the High Street and was a Parish Council Councillor.